-Net cash provided by operating activities was \$20.2 million for the year ended December 31, 2011 compared with net cash provided by operating activities of \$87.4 million for the year ended December 31, 2010.
+Net cash provided by operating activities was \$113.4 million for the year ended December 31, 2012 compared with net cash provided by operating activities of \$20.2 million for the year ended December 31, 2011.
 The most significant influence on our operating cash flow is revenue outstanding, which comprises accounts receivable and unbilled revenue, less payments on account.
-The dollar values of these amounts and the related days revenue outstanding can vary due to the achievement of contractual milestones, including contract signing, and the timing of cash receipts.
-The decrease in cash flow from operating activities during the twelve months ended December 30, 2011 arose primarily from a decrease in net income together with an increase in the number of days revenue outstanding during the period.
-The number of days revenue outstanding at December 31, 2011 was 47 days compared to 37 days at December 31, 2010.
+The dollar value of these balances and the related number of days revenue outstanding (i.e. revenue outstanding as a percentage of revenue for the period, multiplied by the number of days in the period) can vary over a study or trial duration.
+Contract fees are generally payable in installments based on the achievement of certain performance targets or "milestones" (e.g. target patient enrollment rates, clinical testing sites initiated or case report forms completed), such milestones being specific to the terms of each individual contract, while revenues on contracts are recognized as contractual obligations are performed.
+Days revenue outstanding can vary therefore due to, amongst others, the scheduling of contractual milestones over a study or trial duration, the achievement of a particular milestone during the period or the timing of cash receipts from customers.
+A decrease in the number of days revenue outstanding during a period will result in cash inflows to the Company while an increase in days revenue outstanding will lead to cash outflows.
+The number of days revenue outstanding at December 31, 2012 was 40 days compared to 47 days at December 31, 2011.
+This, together with the increase in income from operations during the year, resulted in the increase in cash inflows from operations during the year ended December 31, 2012.